HomeWordPressBlogPricingDemoContactDocs

 How age verification can run entirely on the user’s device so that no face image or biometric data is sent to servers.

-One of the strongest answers to "why should I trust you with my face?" is: you don't have to.
-With on-device age verification, the camera feed and any facial analysis stay on the user's device.
-The image is processed locally, often in a matter of seconds, and then deleted.
-Only a result (e.g. "over 18" or "under 18") is sent to the platform or verification service.
-No face image, no biometric template, no identifier ever leaves the phone.
-That model is becoming a benchmark for privacy-conscious rollout, and Discord has made it a requirement for its own age-assurance vendors.
+For “why should I trust you with my face?”, on-device processing is a plain answer: you often do not have to send the image anywhere.
+The camera feed and facial analysis stay on the user’s device.
+The image is processed locally, usually within a few seconds, then deleted.
+Only a result (e.g. “over 18” or “under 18”) goes to the platform or verification service.
+No face image, no biometric template, and no stable identifier has to leave the phone.
+That pattern is what Discord now requires from age-assurance vendors for facial age estimation.

 Technically, on-device solutions run a small model or SDK on the device.
 The user takes a selfie or short video; liveness is checked to prevent spoofing; age is estimated (or, in hybrid flows, an ID is checked locally).
 The result is signed or sent as a one-time token.
 Server-side, the platform only sees "verified" or "not verified" plus an audit ID.
 There is nothing to breach, nothing to hand to law enforcement beyond the verification event, and no gallery of faces.
 That aligns with GDPR data minimisation and with user expectations in a post-breach world.